 The second is cost.
 Because of how they come about and their specialized exploration and mining processes, mined diamonds tend to cost significantly higher than manufactured diamonds.

-In recent times, people are being put off by the socially irresponsible tactics of the diamond mining industry.
-However, Play with Diamonds can sell you wholesale diamond jewelry that is either Lab-Grown or naturally mined from ethically sourced, and conflict-free.
+In recent times, people have been put off by the socially irresponsible tactics of the diamond mining industry.
+However, Play with Diamonds can sell you wholesale diamond jewelry that is either Lab-Grown or naturally mined from ethically sourced and conflict-free.
+Find more 10 Tips For Buying Diamonds Online.